 Worried About Bad Leadership?
 6 Warning Signs Of Bad Leaders

-Leadership has the power to change, to innovate, and to build the road to success.
+Leadership has the power to change, innovate, and build the road to success.
 But leadership is not an easy game.
 It is a skill that many has to develop over time by redefining themselves and implementing the right strategies.
-Many leaders are not born gifted with leadership qualities, but they build their skills by learning every day from their own experiences.
+Many leaders are not born gifted with leadership qualities.
+Still, they build their skills by learning every day from their own experiences.

 What is Bad Leadership?

-There are many ways to look at leadership and derive ideas that can give us a good leadership perspective.
-A leader's sole motive is to lead, help the crowd in the idea, and work together to achieve it.
+There are many ways to look at leadership and derive ideas to give us a good leadership perspective.
+A leader's sole motive is to lead, help the crowd in the picture, and work together to achieve it.
 The journey from the idea to the success, there are numerous setbacks, challenges, and hardships that a good leader takes on their shoulder and provides strength and motivation to others.

 Bad leadership is its opposite.
 Leaders who are in charge but fail to lead due to a lack of leadership qualities set an example of bad leadership.

 The leadership behaviors that leaders show can be examined critically to understand the underlying incapabilities of theirs.
 A bad leader is not necessarily a wrong person, but, of course, someone who lacks self-confidence, humility, empathy, and other leadership qualities.
 So when do you know that a leader is incompetent at their job?
 Let's find out.

 1. Leaders Who Do Not Put Others First

 Leaders who do not care or keep others' needs first are a severe warning sign of bad leadership.
 Leadership, in a way, is more or less a selfless deed.
 Remember Uncle Ben's famous quote from Spider-Man - With great power comes great responsibility?'
 The quote is relevant to leadership.